Kevin Foster (cyclist): Tour de Cuba

-Since childhood, Foster had desired to visit Cuba.
 Following the American Summits tour, Foster accepted an invitation to the country from Cuban president Fidel Castro and began planning a tour across the nation, in spite of the United States embargo against Cuba prohibiting Americans from visiting or doing business there.
 Several of Foster's sponsors declined to support the tour, and U.S. senator Jesse Helms called for Foster to be arrested upon his return.

 Foster began the Tour de Cuba on November 21, 1997.
-Foster's journey covered 1,158 miles, from the easternmost point at Maisí to Playa Larga on the Zapata Peninsula.
-Unlike his previous tours, Foster traveled this one with a co-rider representing Cuba, Alfredo Rodriguez Martinez.
-Like his previous tours, this one included an arrest, when Maisí's captain of the guard could not initially verify that Foster was a guest of Castro.
+Foster's journey covered 1,158 miles (1,863 km), from the easternmost point at Maisí to Playa Larga on the Zapata Peninsula.
+Unlike his previous tours, Foster rode with a co-rider representing Cuba, Alfredo Rodriguez Martinez.
+At the beginning of the tour, Foster was arrested when Maisí's captain of the guard could not initially verify that Foster was a guest of Castro.
 The matter was cleared up the next day, and Foster was able to begin his ride.
-Over the three-week tour, Foster visited many of Cuba's landmarks, such as the grave of national hero José Martí in Santiago de Cuba; Cuba's highest natural point in Pico Turquino; and the Bay of Pigs, which had become a luxury resort.
-The tour completed on December 11, 1997.
-The tour would be the longest bicycle tour in Cuba's history until Ben Graham Jones' crossing two decades later.
+Over the three-week tour, Foster visited many of Cuba's landmarks, such as the grave of national hero José Martí in Santiago de Cuba, Cuba's highest natural point at Pico Turquino, and the Bay of Pigs.
+The tour completed on December 11, 1997, and would be the longest bicycle tour in Cuba's history until Ben Graham Jones' crossing two decades later.

 On his way home that December, Foster was met by government officials at the Toronto, Ontario, Canada, airport while trying to board a connecting flight.
 Foster's passport was scanned and sent to Washington, D.C., but no arrest or further confrontations ever materialized.

 In January 1998, Foster announced his retirement from being an adventure cyclist, having proved that a mountain bike could be taken anywhere with the right motivation.